zegabr/magic/README.md

         - Clone github repos via https protocol easily by running `gclhttps <github_user_name>/<repo_name>`.
 For example, running `gclhttps zegabr/m` would clone this repo via https.
     - `gclssh`
         - Usability is similar to `gclhttps`, but it uses ssh protocol.
+    - `gclssh-by-id`
+        - Clone using another ssh key configured by add-ssh.sh. ex: `gclssh-by-id zegabr zegabr/m` will clone this repo using the url git@github.com-zegabr:zegabr/m.git
     - `remaper`
         - Run this to remap keyboard numerical row to its symbols.
 Run again to undo it.
 For exemple, running `remaper` will map `-` to `_`.
 This may be usefull if you are a numpad user and don't want to keep pressing shift to reach those symbols at the upper row of keyboard.